Oath of Fealty (novel): Plot summary

 Los Angeles soon retaliates with arrest and search warrants, but they are soon defeated by the sheer size of the arcology and the ability of the Todos Santos executives, aided in part by their direct links to MILLIE, to hide Rand and Sanders.
 After Todos Santos shows that it can cause Los Angeles trouble, such as by contaminating the Los Angeles water supply with salt water, and by work stoppages among the telepresence operators, a truce is arrived at: Rand and Sanders will leave the country permanently, and relations between Los Angeles and Todos Santos will be restored.
 In effect, Todos Santos has won, if only by restoring the status quo ante.

-Notable Quote: "Think of it as Evolution in Action" (Tony Rand)

 Reception

 It was chosen as one of the 100 best science fiction novels from 1949–1984, by critic David Pringle.
 It has been nominated numerous times for a Prometheus Award for best classic libertarian science fiction novel.